WPC License & ETA Certificate for Wireless Devices in India

 Lack of comprehensive or incorrect documentation is one of the primary reasons for rejection or delay in getting the WPC license.
 Technical specifications may not meet WPC standards, or the test reports are not to the mark concerning detailing.

-WPC License Fees and Approval Time
+WPC License Fees & ETA Certificate Approval Timeline

 When planning your application, understanding the fees and approval timelines for WPC certification is important.
 The costs, as well as approval time, are dependent upon the kind of license, equipment, and particular needs.
 A general outline regarding fees and likely time to achieve the approval on the following list of WPC licenses.